 For starters, the fine for conviction doubles from $2,000 to $4,000, and that’s not all.
 The fine is steep, but can you go to jail for a second DWI and is it mandatory?
 Additionally, there is a mandatory 3 day jail sentence and the possible sentence can range anywhere from one month to one year—that’s double the maximum sentence for your first DWI.
 If this isn’t enough incentive, keep in mind that a 3rd DWI conviction is automatically a felony.

 Additionally, for your 2nd Texas DWI, you may be required to attend courses, install an interlock on your car and face DWI license suspension in Texas for as long as two years.
-Even if you get to keep your license, you may have to pay a $2,000 fine every year for three years in order to keep your license valid.
 These secondary punishments may be the same as your first DWI, but your risk of maximum sentencing increases significantly.
 For instance, someone convicted of their first DWI may only have their license suspended for six months—someone convicted of their second DWI is more likely to face the full sentencing for their charges.

 Worst of all, people convicted of their second DWI are not eligible to have their record sealed in Texas.
 In other words, if you get convicted of DWI twice, it’s permanent.